JoakuDeSotavento/Cyborg-Interface/README.md

 <img src="./assets/becas-inba-conacyt-posgrado.png" width="200">

-- Suported by BODYinTRANSIT Sensory-driven Body Transformation Experiences On-the-move.
-UC3M.
+- Suported by BODYinTRANSIT Sensory-driven Body Transformation Experiences On-the-move, MagicShoes and i_mBODY Lab at UC3M.
 - With the collaboration of FUZZYGAB.4.
 UCLM
 - Project developed with the funding of CONACYT-FINBA.
 México; Medialab-Matadero.
 España."